dotnet/EntityFramework.Docs/entity-framework/ef6/fundamentals/async.md

 This code calls the **PerformDatabaseOperations** method which saves a new **Blog** to the database and then retrieves all **Blogs** from the database and prints them to the **Console**.
 After this, the program writes a quote of the day to the **Console**.

-Since the code is syncronous, we can observe the following execution flow when we run the program:
+Since the code is synchronous, we can observe the following execution flow when we run the program:

 1.  **SaveChanges** begins to push the new **Blog** to the database
 2.  **SaveChanges** completes